TechCompare

 Can I decode a JWT with the Encoding Converter?

-Yes — a JWT is three Base64URL-encoded segments separated by dots.
+Yes.
+A JWT is three Base64URL-encoded segments separated by dots.
 Paste the header or payload segment and convert from Base64 to text to see the decoded JSON.
 Note that this doesn't verify the signature; it just reveals the contents.

 Why is my Unix timestamp giving me a date in 1970?